SachinKalsi/blog/category/ml/_posts/2018-08-22-stack-overflow-tag-prediction.md

 This time lets featurize the question data with BOW upto 4 grams.

-<i><b> I did try this but my system was giving out of memory error.</b> So again I have to downscale the data.</i> Here is train & test data after downscaling
+<i><b> I did try Featurizing Text Data with Bag Of Words, but my system was giving out of memory error.</b> So again I have to downscale the data.</i> Here is train & test data after downscaling

 Dimensions of train data X: (80000, 200000) Y : (80000, 600)